programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-02.png" alt="Screenshot of the VSC editor showing a list of jpg files in the expanded textures folder." caption="Figure 2.
 File structure for part 2 as shown in VSC, with the textures folder expanded." %}

-If you made autoRotate true, comment out that line (ie add // to the beginning of the line) and also comment out the controls.update in the render function.
+If you made autoRotate true, comment out that line (ie add // to the beginning of the line) and also comment out the controls.update in the render function (make sure not to touch the one in the init function).
 In the index.html file from part 1, remove the code that loads the glTF model used in part 1: ie remove

 ```
                 // load model
                 // function used for loader
                 function onLoadMap( gltf ) {
 			themodel = gltf.scene.children[0];
                     	themodel.position.set( 0, desk, 0); // x, y, z
                     	themodel.scale.set( 1, 1, 1); // x, y, z
                     	scene.add( themodel);
 	            }
                 // the loader is given the model file name (first argument) which is passed to the function (second argument), function to do while loading (3rd argument), function called if error (4th argument).
 	            loader.load( 'models/png_sceneDRACO.glb', onLoadMap, undefined, function ( error ) {console.error( error );} );